gtech-mulearn/Top-100-Coders/profile/aryanc@mulearn.md

 #### Leadership and Influence:

 - Currently holding position as Technical Lead in IEDC, has organized and conducted many events like IoT Bootcamps and various other.
+Currently working on evening culture which promotes technical knowledge and innovation in the campus.

 #### Networking:

--Bieng a part of IEDC, I had connecred with various other collages execoms which promoted my experience level.
+- Bieng a part of IEDC, I had connecred with various other collages execoms which promoted my experience level.

 #### As a Top 100 Member: